Doonshin/Doonshin/README.md

 Data Scientist Intern at the **Matsuo Institute**, on a joint research project on self-play reinforcement learning for LLMs.
-I reproduce the prior work, run the training and evaluation on multi-GPU nodes, and report the results to the client.
+I reproduce the prior work, run the training and evaluation on multi-GPU nodes.

 ### Before